 Mindy Seu’s teaching portfolio is an inspiration for thoughtfully integrating typography in screen-based experiences.
 In her interaction design course, she has students build a typeface in CSS, a playful way of learning about letterform shapes and relationships while drawing in code (hi there, computational thinking).

 Petr van Blokland, a professor of graphic and type design in the Netherlands, has been very vocal about encouraging designers to bring programming into their education and practice.
-His talk “The End of CSS” at TypoBerlin 2014 is a great talk on the subject.
+His presentation “The End of CSS” at TypoBerlin 2014 is a great talk on the subject.
 Most recently, van Blokland has also been busy developing PageBot, an open source, Python-based application for creating “high quality typographic documents” (*cough* what’s up InDesign *cough*).

 Slay some evil dragons: Make something

 How can we get over our own fears and embrace the web?
 Like Jessica Hische and Russ Maschmayer’s 2011 Don’t Fear The Internet tutorial project, the best approach for me has been to make something.
 Make something really low stakes.
 Work with someone who knows a little more or a little less than you.
 A few years ago, I made youarewhatyoukern.com because I wanted to show students that they could easily make a resume on the web, show off their type chops, and impress potential employers with their wizardry.
 The site continues to serve me well: it’s a great personal sandbox to try out new things like CSS Grid for the next web design course (starting next week!).

 Conjure your mystical powers: Teach something

 Put it on your syllabus in your class schedule.
 Add it towards the end of the semester so you have time to learn it first.
 You don’t need to know everything before the semester starts, you just have to know about a week ahead of them.
 Yes, even teachers procrastinate!